apache/cloudstack-documentation/source/adminguide/networking/multiple_guest_networks.rst

 #.
 If you are changing from a network offering that uses the CloudStack
-   virtual router to one that uses external devices as network service providers, you must first stop all the VMs on the network.
+   virtual router to one that uses external devices as network service providers, you must first stop all the instances on the network.

 #.
 In the left navigation, choose Network.